cyrusinnovation/ideas/STORIES.md

 * Show a detailed "kaizen" view of what happened over the past three weeks.
 * Make throughput page faster when there is a long history.
 Paginate, maybe?
 * Tech debt: pull out an Estimate value object, in place of Float/BigDecimal/Fixnum/Rational/Conversion-hell
+* Don't show throughput for dates that are too recent to have meaningful data.

 SOMEDAY/MAYBE
 -------------